Azure/Enterprise-Scale/docs/reference/wingtip/README.md

 * Landing Zone Management Group for Online applications that will be internet-facing, where a virtual network is optional and hybrid connectivity is not required.
   * This is where you will create your Subscriptions that will host your online workloads.
 * Landing zone subscriptions for Azure native, internet-facing Online applications and resources.
-* Azure Policies for online and corp-connected landing zones, which include:
+* Azure Policies for online landing zones, which include:
   * Enforce VM monitoring (Windows & Linux)
   *	Enforce VMSS monitoring (Windows & Linux)
   *	Enforce Azure Arc VM monitoring (Windows & Linux)